Category : Miscellaneous

 It is also possible that a particular behaviour causes a particular outcome only when another behaviour is present or absent.
 For example, for nurturance to be effective, care together with faith in others’ ability is required, but there should be no competitiveness.
 What constructs will help us make this empirical?
 If it cannot be empirical, this is at best qualitative data supported by judgment.
 It cannot have empirically confirmed predictive validity.

 We also have to know precisely the frequency, intensity, stability, or flexibility of behaviour that is necessary to cause the particular outcome.
-For instance, a certain temperature is required for copper to melt; and some other metal will not melt at that temperature.
+For instance, to melt copper a certain temperature is required; and some other metal will not melt at that temperature.
 At what level of intensity is someone passionate?
 At what level of intensity is she obsessive?
 How much care is useful and when does care obstruct clinical focus on performance?

 My proposition is not that we should rely on our current subjective judgmental approach and not use any tools.